darshandkd/f5-license-management-tool-cli/README.md

 ```

 #### `dossier <ip> [registration-key]`
-Generate a dossier for manual license activation.
-Tries REST API first, falls back to SSH.
+Generate a dossier for license activation.
+After generating the dossier, you can **apply the license directly** from within the tool - no need to SSH separately!

 ```bash
 f5lm > dossier 192.168.1.100